 Recruiters fanned out across the country in search of men and women willing to leave their lives behind and come to California to build the ships so desperately needed to win the war.
 The impact of this migration on California would be as great as the Gold Rush a century earlier.

 Winning the War on the Homefront

 Marinship was operated seven days a week around the clock.
-At the peak of production 20,000 men and women passed through the yard's gates every day, working on three shifts.
+At its peak, 20,000 men and women passed through the yard's gates every day.
 Everyone worked a minimum of six days a week.
 The rigors of shift work turned the lives of workers upside down.
 Management stepped in to provide support in various areas such as housing, transportation and food.
 The housing shortage was so severe that the Maritime Commission and the Federal Housing Authority built Marin City -- a community of houses, apartments and dormitories just north of the shipyard.
 Within a year, it became the second largest city in Marin County.

 New Opportunities for Minorities

 Because Marinship was one of the last shipyards to be built, there was an acute shortage of experienced shipbuilders and skilled labor.
 For the first time, minorities were aggressively recruited and trained for these jobs.
 Eventually, the workforce would be comprised of 25% women and 10% blacks.
 Marinship management was challenged by these new patterns in labor, gender and ethnic relations.

 Ships were built on a gigantic assemble line.
 Raw steel was delivered to the north end of the yard and traveled south.
 From the Plate Shop, Sub-Assembly Shop and open-air skids came the great pre-assemblies.
 At each step, ship parts were combined and recombined into larger and larger ship sections.
 Finally, mammoth traveling cranes lifted these huge sections onto the hull where they were firmly welded together.
 With great celebration, each ship was launched and then towed to the Outfitting Docks for the finishing touches.